 It can all be pretty confusing, and as a result, many people simply base their decision on price and get the cheapest paint they can buy...only to find out that they... need to paint and re-coat and re-coat and re-coat again, just to get the cheap paint to cover.

 Here we'll talk about the basics of paint: what it is, what types there are, which type to use where and how to choose the right sheen.

 Now let's get rolling...(or brushing.)Continue to 2 of 6 below.

 02 of 06

-Paint is a mixture of four basic ingredients: pigments, resins, solvents and additives.
+Paint is a mixture of four basic ingredients: pigments, resins, solvents, and additives.
 In short, Pigment is the color.
-Resin is the binder, or glue.
-Solvent is the carrier that makes it all liquid and evaporates as the paint dries.
+The resin is the binder or glue.
+The solvent is the carrier that makes it all liquid and evaporates as the paint dries.
 Additives provide specific performance characteristics, such as stain-blocking or mold-killing properties.

 So learn from the pros, who value their time, just as you should: Buy the best paint you can afford and avoid having to paint more than twice.
 Look for manufacturers with a good reputation, and check on the side of the can for about 45% pigment and resins per volume.Continue to 3 of 6 below.